 Thus the number 17-1664 denotes quite a dark, orange/red which is very saturated (bright), 17-0000 however is a very neutral grey but is the same lightness as the red colours.

 Pantone colours are chosen by the Pantone Color Institute which is headed by a team of five people led by Executive Director Leatrice Eiseman.
 More than 40 global color experts work for the Pantone Color Institute with expertise in diverse industries including Fashion Clothing, Accessories, Footwear, Beauty, Home and Interiors, Consumer Electronics, Industrial Design and Graphic and Digital Design.

 The inspiration for the colours came from all around the globe, in different natural environments and cultures as well as street fashion trends.

 The origins of the colour names are fascinating and in some cases confusing – they come from common language terms, plants and flowers, animals and minerals and even the whimsical imagination of the designers.

-Perhaps we can also imagine bathing in one of the seas named as colours - did you know that Adriatic Blue 17-4320 TCX is lighter and greener than Aegean Blue 18-4320 TCX?
-Or visiting one of the exotic locations although you may prefer to visit Monaco Blue 19-3964 TCX rather than Alaskan Blue 15-4225 TCX or Andorra 19-1327 TCX (which is a rich brown) rather than Outer Space 19-4009 TCX (inky black).
+Perhaps we can also imagine bathing in one of the seas named as colours – did you know that Adriatic Blue is lighter and greener than Aegean Blue?
+Or visiting one of the exotic locations although you may prefer to visit Monaco Blue rather than Alaskan Blue or Andorra (which is a rich brown) rather than Outer Space (inky black).

-If you need to invest in Pantone Textile colours VeriVide as the only UK stockist can supply individual Smart swatches which is the economic way of buying just a few colours for a range.
+If you need to invest in Pantone Textile colours VeriVide as the only UK stockist can supply individual Smart swatches for £8.00 each plus delivery & VAT.
 We also stock books with the complete range of colours for design inspiration.
 For more information email email@example.com or to place an order follow the link to our online Swatch shop.